DromnHell/meta-control-decision-making-agent/README.md

   * ```Error : the agent need at least one expert to run.``` if the two experts (arguments 2 and 3) are both 'None'.

   Warning :
-  * ```Warning : with only one expert, the criterion of coordination will not be used, because there will be no expert to coordinate.```
+  * ```Warning : with only one expert, the criterion of coordination will not be used, because there will be no experts to coordinate.```

 * The *modelFreeRL.py* script allows the agent to use a Q-learning algorithm (model-free reinforcement learning) to learn to solve the task.